sikorka/screencorder/README.md

 Run
 ---

-Run with java 17 or 20.
+Run with Java 17 or 20.

 1. In IntelliJ run the main method in class `Screencorder`.